Phosphates in detergent: History of discussion

 There was a conflict between industry which wanted to continue to use phosphates and advocates of banning who wanted to preserve water quality.

 In the 1960s scientists recognized that phosphates in water caused eutrophication.
 There was disagreement at that time about whether water with high phosphate came to have the chemical because of somehow being polluted with it.
 By the 1970s it was established that high phosphate levels in water were a consequence of pollution.
 Discussion began about how to respond to the effects of phosphates as a pollutant in both fresh and marine water.

 Marketing

-Detergent companies claimed it is not cost effective to make separate batches of detergent for the states with phosphate bans (although detergents are typically formulated for local markets), and so most have voluntarily removed phosphates from all dishwasher detergents.
+In the USA, detergent companies claimed it is not cost effective to make separate batches of detergent for the states with phosphate bans, although detergents are typically formulated for local markets.
+Most have voluntarily removed phosphates from all dishwasher detergent.

 According to The Washington Post, phosphorus keeps "minerals from interfering with the cleaning process and prevent food particles from depositing again on dishes."
 According to Time magazine, "One reason detergent makers have been using large amounts of phosphorus is that it binds with dirt and keeps it suspended in water, allowing the other cleaning agents to do their best work.
 Phosphorus is especially important in regions with hard water because the presence of lots of minerals can interfere with cleaning agents."